Kukunin/asm.js-benchmark/README.md

 Time is primary value of this benchmark.
 The lower is better.

+Tests were made on the Core i3 550 CPU and Archlinux.

 ## Vanilla JS test

 [CryptoJS](http://code.google.com/p/crypto-js/) uses for SHA-256 implementation on Javascript.
 Test code is: